Home Security Systems: Your Options for 2024

 • How fast is the response time?
 The reliability of a home security company is easily measured — and it’s measured in ‘average response time.’
 If a system has 24/7 professional monitoring (many do), then the response time is how long it takes for the monitoring center personnel to reach out to the homeowner after a security breach.
 The faster, the better.
 Some companies have this down to 15 seconds.
 Steer clear of companies that take longer than 30-45 seconds.

 • What is the customer service like?
 Most people don’t even think to consider customer service, until it’s too late.
+We’ll say it again, though, for those of you in the back: you’re researching security systems.
+Your security is at stake.
+You want a company that you can trust to be reliable, responsive, and helpful in a crisis.
 Some security companies don’t exactly have the best track-record of satisfying customers when it matters the most.
 While others get outstanding marks across the board.
-So be sure to find a company with A+ service; you’ll be glad you did.
+A home invasion is not a time to discover that you can’t get someone on the phone.
+So be sure to find a company with A+ service before you invest; you’ll be glad you did.

 • Do they require contracts?
 While contracts aren’t all bad (as we’ll discuss), be wary of companies that require long-term contracts on all of their plans.
 If you’re a homeowner and plan to stay put for several years, a contract isn’t a deal-breaker.
 But if you rent, for instance, and plan on moving around, it’s best to find a company that doesn’t require you to mortgage your security system, if you will.